IvorySQL/ivory-operator/docs/content/architecture/high-availability.md

 please review the [Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/highly-available-master/) or consult your systems administrator.

-## The Highgo Ivory Operator High Availability Algorithm
+## The IvorySQL Ivory Operator High Availability Algorithm

 A critical aspect of any production-grade IvorySQL deployment is a reliable and effective high availability (HA) solution.
 Organizations want to know that